 Showing books tagged "Canada"

-This well-preserved and beautiful softcover edition is in near fine condition.
-The pages are tight and appear unread, and the book is tight, square, and near fine.
+This beautiful first printing softcover edition is in near fine condition, with no marks or tears and only minimal shelf wear.
+The pages are tight, and the book remains firm, clean, and well-preserved.